How to Prevent Exterior Rust

 If your vehicle is already rusted, check out these articles:

 Certain areas are more prone to rust-causing agents than others.
 For instance, if you live near the coasts, the ocean air will introduce salt, which can increase oxidation.
 Extremely cold regions can put your car more at risk for rusting, too.
-Snow and ice removal will usually include salt, which might remain on your car throughout the winter.
+Snow and ice removal will usually include salt, which might remain on your car throughout the winter unless you wash frequently.

 The best way to prevent water damage on a car may be pretty simple: Cover it up.
 When you’re not driving, park your vehicle in a garage or under a carport.
 If neither of this is an option, you can purchase a high-quality, durable tarp or cover.
 This is especially important if you live in an area where it rains or snows a lot.
 When your car does get wet, dry it off thoroughly.